-Screw Conveyor Power Calculation / Screw Conveyor Capacity calculation
+Screw Conveyor Power Calculation/Screw Conveyor Capacity Calculation

-What is Screw Conveyor?
+What is a Screw Conveyor?

 Screw conveyors are one of the most reliable and cost-effective methods for conveying bulk materials.
 Due to their versatility, screw conveyors can convey a wide variety of bulk materials ranging from dry, free-flowing portland cement to wet, sluggish dewatered biosolids.